April 14th, 2022

 If there's one thing you need in place before opening your first language school, it's a reliable administration system.

-When we designed Teach' n Go, we focused on what schools and training businesses need and left out all the clutter and complexity.
-Its user-friendly platform keeps you in the loop with what's happening in your training business: from lesson scheduling, attendance history, teacher assigning, course pricing, payments and billing to custom reports'and much more.
+When we designed Teach' n Go, we focused on what language schools and training businesses need without the clutter and complexity.

-We also created a dedicated portal and automated email and sms notifications to keep parents updated and help you strengthen your relationship with students.
+We also created a dedicated portal and automated email and SMS notifications to keep parents updated and help you strengthen your relationships with students.

-It takes a lot of guts and effort to get a new language school up and running.
+It takes a lot of time and effort to get a new language school up and running.

-Hopefully, with these tips, you'll feel more confident that you've got what it takes to open and run it, as well as keep enrollment flowing.
+Hopefully, with these tips, you'll feel more confident that you've got what it takes to start a language school and know how to deliver value to your students.